Bill C-14 received royal assent and became law on June 17, 2016. Bill C-14 is available here .

 For answers to some Frequently Asked Questions about MAID for RNs and NPs, click here

-Revised Medical Assistance in Dying Interim Guidelines for the Northwest Territories is available here (updated June 29, 2016).
+Revised Medical Assistance in Dying Interim Guidelines for the Northwest Territories online here (updated June 1, 2018).